FieldClimate manual & Recent releases

 - Search option on insect list: by entering the insect name in a searching field that specific insect can be filtered easier from the whole list.

-- License Warning Messages: available for all pages with licensing services, a new warning message will be displayed 10 days before license expiration, on top of the page.
+- Subscription Warning Messages: available for all pages with subscription services, a new warning message will be displayed 10 days before subscription expiration, on top of the page.

 - Yield Prediction: the Previous Yields chart was redesigned to better display measured vs. forecast yields at a glance.